Technolords/microservice-mock/README.md

 # Microservice mock
-This micro service represents a configurable webservice that can mock any other web service, by means of configuration.
+This micro service represents a configurable webservice that can mock any other web service by means of configuration.
 When a request is made to the mock service, it checks the configuration for a matching URI.
 When a match is found, the associated response from the configuration is returned.

 ## Usage
-The java jar is executable, and looks like this (depending on the version):
+The java jar is executable (required java version is 1.8), and looks like this (depending on the version):

     java -jar target/microservice-mock-1.0.0-SNAPSHOT.jar

-Most of the logging is suppressed, however that is fully configurable as well.
+Most of the logging is suppressed by design, however it is fully configurable as well.
 For more details see [here](https://github.com/Technolords/microservice-mock#log-configuration).
 Out of the box, the log is emitted to the standard output, and there is no log file per default.
 Snippets of the log output:

     2016-09-06 21:38:09,317 [INFO] [main] [net.technolords.micro.config.ConfigurationManager] INFO  About to validate the configuration...